 - Work with your payment gateway and processor to ensure they can support the specific type(s) of direct debit you want to accept.
 Also, make sure your merchant account is properly enabled to process such payments.

 Enabling Direct Debit in Zuora

-Accepting ACH payments in Zuora is very straight forward, whereas supporting direct debit in other countries can be bit more involved (due to requirements around mandates).
+Accepting ACH payments in Zuora is very straight forward, whereas supporting direct debit in other countries can be more involved (due to requirements around mandates).
 The first step is the same for accepting any type of direct debit.
-That is, you must enable the payment methods you want to accept by going to Zuora > Settings > Z-Payments Settings > Payment Method > Customize Payment Methods > Select the ACH payment method (for US Direct Debit) and select Bank Transfer (for all other Direct Debit types) and make sure the payment methods you want to support are all marked as Active.
+That is, you must enable the payment methods you want to accept by going to Settings > Payments > Payment Method and then select the ACH payment method (for US Direct Debit) and Bank Transfer (for all other Direct Debit types) on the Customize Payment Methods page.
+Make sure the payment methods you want to support are all marked as Active.

 Direct Debit Payment Methods You Can Create Are Gateway Dependent

 Once you have enabled the ACH and/or Bank Transfer payment methods in your Z-Payment settings, you can now create these payment methods for your customer accounts.
 Every customer account has a Payment Gateway selected (under the Billing and Payment Term section), and the payment methods you can create for a customer account depends on the Payment Gateway selected for that account since the payment methods we support vary slightly by gateway.

 Your company uses multiple payment gateways and have set up three payment gateways:

 - You use CyberSource for your US customers.

 - You use PayPal for any customer wanting to pay using the PayPal payment method.